bxlab/metaWRAP/MetaWRAP_usage_tutorial.md

 ```
 insert_sizes.txt  concoct_bins	maxbin2_bins  metabat2_bins  work_files
 ```
 Looking inside these folders reveals that we found 47, 29, and 20 bins with concoct, metabat2, and maxbin2, respectively.
+But we do not know how good these bins are yet (inless you used the `--run-checkm` flag).

 ## Step 5: Consolidate bin sets with the Bin_refinement module